dorkamotorka/ebpf-labs/labs/inspecting-ebpf-using-bpftool-43dfa319/index.md

 :summary: What is the difference between loaded and attached eBPF program?
 ---

-An eBPF program is **loaded** when it has been verified and accepted into the kernel, but it isn’t yet active.
+An eBPF program is **loaded** when it has been [verified](https://docs.ebpf.io/linux/concepts/verifier/) and accepted into the kernel, but it isn’t yet active.
 We'll talk about the verification process in an upcoming tutorial.

-A program becomes active and **attached** when it is bound to a specific hook or event source (like `tracepoint/syscalls/sys_enter_execve` in our example), meaning the kernel will actually run it when that event occurs.
+A program becomes active and **attached** when it is bound to a specific hook (like `tracepoint/syscalls/sys_enter_execve` in our code example), meaning the kernel will actually run it when that event occurs.

 ::

-The program in the example output has been assigned the ID 15.
-This "identity" is a number assigned to each program as it’s loaded.
+The program in the example output above has been assigned the **ID 15**.
+This "identity" is a unique number assigned to each eBPF program when it’s loaded into the kernel.

 Knowing the ID, you can ask `bpftool` to show more information about this program.